nbloniarz/a3-nbloniarz/README.md

 - the five Express middleware packages you used and a short (one sentence) summary of what each one does.

 ## Technical Achievements
-- **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy
-- **Tech Achievement 2**: I used over ten Express middleware packages, enabling me to create a server that...
-- **Google Firebase Integration**: All data is stored remotely on google firebase allowing for persistance
+- **Google Firebase Integration**: All data is stored remotely on google firebase allowing for persistance and multiple read/writes at once

 ### Design/Evaluation Achievements